Spring on the York College campus

 Job and Internship Searching Information

-For informational packets on the following topics, please go to your MY YCP account and click on the green "C" icon for Spartan Career Path.
-All packets are located in the Document Library.
+For informational packets on the following topics, please go to your MY YCP account and click on the "H" icon for Handshake.
+All packets are available in the Resources area.

 • Senior Career Plan